home | what's new | other sitescontact | about

 K. But what if he really does desire to be with a girl like Jamie Sullivan?

-E. There’ll be a lot of that going around, guys and gals.
-But, I think, if he really craves to be with a Jamie Sullivan, then this means that she has the potential to be exactly what he wants.
+E. There’ll be much of that, guys and gals.
+But, I think, if he really craves to be with a Jamie Sullivan, then this means that she has the capacity to be exactly what he wants.
 Twins, eventually, always get what they want.
 They were made to want certain things in a mate, factory-installed proclivities.
-She was made just for him, as he was, for her.
-Like unexpressed DNA, she’ll have hidden reserves, unexpressed potentialities, to yet present every superlative he longs to venerate.
-As we've said elsehwhere, he doesn't even know what he truly wants until she, in her perfected state, offers it to him.
+She was custom-crafted, just for him, as he was, for her.
+Like unexpressed DNA, she’ll have hidden reserves, unmanifested potentialities, to yet present every superlative he longs to venerate.
+As we've said elsewhere, he doesn't even know what he truly wants until she, in her perfected state, offers it to him.

 K. But will he really see her that way?
-Or will he see her in the old way, compromising and negotiating for that “white picket fence”?
+Or will he see her in the old way, when she was compromising and unwisely negotiating for that “white picket fence”?

 E. Eventually, he will see her in that new perfected way; but, it could take a while to repair a tarnished image.
-In some difficult cases, this is where the “two hundred years” comes in.
-Many couples will require themselves to take the long road home.
+In some difficult, or very difficult, cases, this is where the “two hundred years” comes in.
+Some couples will forgive each other fairly quickly and put the past behind them, but some will require themselves to take the long road home.

-K. You can't build iron-clad trust in a weekend.
+K. It's not easy to build iron-clad trust in a weekend.
 And I suppose there’s a reason why, in the “lower levels” of Summerland, no one has even heard of the Twin Soul marriage.

 E. They could know about it, and a lot of other things, but so many new-comers there don't really wanna know.